-Today in Gosport’s Past:- HMS “St Vincent” (the third Royal Navy ship to carry the name; the first wo being captured Spanish & French vessels, with very short RN careers)) was launched at Devonport on 11 March 1815; she was a 120-gun first rate ship of the line, one of three ‘Nelson’ class ships, and the only one of them to see active service.
+Today in Gosport’s Past:- HMS “St Vincent” (the third Royal Navy ship to carry the name; the first two being captured Spanish & French vessels, with very short RN careers) was launched at Devonport on 11 March 1815.
+She was a 120-gun first rate ship of the line, one of three ‘Nelson’ class ships, and the only one of them to see active service.

 Not commissioned until 1829, a fairly undistinguished career followed, and from October she saw harbour service in Portsmouth as a flagship & depot ship.
 From 1 January 1862 she was used a training ship at Portsmouth, and in 1870 the ship, which had just 26 guns remaining, was moved to Haslar (near where the Gosport Marina lightship ‘Mary Mouse 2’ is now), and used for training boy seamen; the ship, being permanently moored in the same position for some 35 years, featured in a good percentage of photographs of the harbour at the time.

 Her training career ended around 1904, and she was sold for scrap in 1906, and broken up in Sheerness.

 Just for the record, the fourth, and last floating HMS ‘St Vincent’ was built in Portsmouth dockyard, being launched on 10 September 1908, and completed in May 1909.
 She was a ‘Dreadnought’ type battleship which saw some action in WW1, after which was used as a gunnery training ship at Portsmouth from March 1919 until June 1919, then sent to Rosyth, remaining there until sold for scrap on 1 December 1921, and scrapped at Dover in March 1922.